 Unfortunately, the most recent offer we received, although it looked good for awhile, did not pan out.
 They were unable to provide the guarantees we needed to conclude the deal.

-Keep in mind that we have already turned down 3 multimillion-dollar offers because the companies for the same reason--that they were unlikely to maintain product quality.
+Keep in mind that we have already turned down 3 multimillion-dollar offers for the same reason: the companies making the offers were unlikely to maintain product quality.
 And several other offers haven't worked out because, although the companies were into product quality and integrity, they didn't have sufficient financial reserves to restock all the formulas out of the gate and would probably have required over a year to fully restock.

 Now, we have received literally hundreds of offers from companies to buy Baseline Nutritionals since last August.
 And we are still receiving an average of three email a day giving us suggestions as to who should buy Baseline--or offering to take it over themselves.
 Unfortunately, it doesn't work like that.
 We actually need the interested company itself to contact us at email@example.com, and they need to fulfill the following requirements.